 Help us building the next generation simulation platform!

 Geppetto is multi-platform and works on Linux, Mac OSX and Windows, so no matter on what platform you develop there is a way for you to run it and add fantastic contributions.

 Show me the code!

 Right!
-Geppetto is hosted on GitHub as you would expect.
-Every module has its own repository to provide flexible ways of branching individual components.
+Geppetto is hosted on GitHub, every module has its own repository to provide flexible ways of branching individual components.
 For every module we have at least two branches, development and master.
 The development branch gets merged into master each monthly release.
-If you want to contribute you can either go straight to the code or reach out to us dropping an email, we will show you around and help you contribute in your favorite way!Source code Docs
+If you want to contribute you can either go straight to the code or reach out to us dropping an email, we will show you around and help you contribute in your favorite way!Source code Docs Development board

 Besides the functional requirements, Geppetto's goal is to move away from the monolithic approach to software that is usually found in academic programming projects.